-Just 4 ingredients make a surprisingly easy and flavorful chicken dish, and it is a snap to prepare and cook in the slow cooker.
+Just four ingredients make a surprisingly easy and flavorful chicken dish, and it is a snap to prepare and cook in the slow cooker.
 The finished dish with its creamy sauce is a fabulous main dish to serve with noodles, rice, or potatoes.
 Add a green vegetable of choice or a side salad and you have a perfect busy-night meal.
 If you're low carbing it, consider serving the dish with mashed cauliflower in place of the starch, or serve it with two low carbohydrate vegetables.

 The easy condensed soup sauce is subtly flavored with Dijon mustard.
 The recipe calls for cream of mushroom soup, but cream of chicken or cream of celery soup would work just as well.
 Add some fresh parsley or chives for extra color and flavor, if you like.

-You might also enjoy this recipe for chicken Dijon made in a skillet.
+You might also enjoy this recipe for Chicken Dijon made in a skillet.

 Lightly butter or oil the inside of the slow cooker crockery insert.
 Alternatively, you may use a slow cooker cooking bag.

 Arrange the chicken breast halves in the slow cooker.

 In a bowl, combine the remaining ingredients; stir to blend the sauce ingredients thoroughly.

 Spoon the sauce over the chicken breasts.

 Cover and cook on low for about 6 hours, or until the chicken is tender and thoroughly cooked.
 The chicken is done when it reaches 165 F.